 - Each year we run a competition to select a team of Year 12 students to compete in the regional round of the RSC Analytical Competition.
-Hills Road has a good record in this competition, having won the regional round 4 times in the last six years.
+Hills Road has a good record in this competition, having won the regional round several times in the last few years.

 - We run extra classes for those who want to extend their knowledge, possibly in order to take part in the Chemistry Olympiad, or to apply to Oxbridge universities.

 - Each summer we have a major research and poster making activity.
-Last year we investigated the saturation of fats, and how their structures affect our health.
+Last year we investigated electrochemical cells and how they are affected by concentration and temperature.